For some folks, the word “wheatgrass” conjures up images of juice bars and health food stores filled with, well, health nuts.

 - Decreased blood clotting ability

-This claim is supported by a 2007 study published in Nutrition and Cancer involving 60 breast cancer patients undergoing chemotherapy treatments.
+This claim is supported by a study published in the journal Nutrition and Cancer involving 60 breast cancer patients undergoing chemotherapy treatments.

 Another study showed that wheatgrass juice could be an effective alternative to blood transfusions for terminally ill cancer patients.
 I’m not quite ready to buy into that, but studies suggest wheatgrass provides abundant benefits to the blood even if it’s not quite a direct substitute for red blood cells.